Shanza-30/Genai-code-testcase-gen/README.md

 - The project currently uses **Hugging Face models** (`Salesforce/codegen-350M-multi` by default).
 - Models are downloaded and cached locally in the `HF_CACHE` directory (if set).
 - Internet connection is required for the first run to download models.

----

-## 📄 License
-MIT License – feel free to use and modify for learning and research.